Lou Carnesecca: Basketball career

-Wanting to go back to St. John's, Carnesecca announced his return on March 27, 1973.
+Wanting to return to St. John's, Carnesecca announced his return on March 27, 1973.
 He replaced Frank Mulzoff, his successor from three years earlier who had resigned after a 19-7 campaign.
 His first team back won 12 of their last thirteen games to finish with 20 wins but were only invited to the NIT.
 They lost to Connecticut in the first round.
 His next two teams entered and lost the ECAC Metro tournament to Rutgers, but the 1975–76 squad made the NCAA tournament, losing in the first round.
 In the next three years in the "New Jersey-New York 7 Conference", the team finished near the top of play, and they won the 1978 ECAC Metro tournament.
-The 1978–79 squad lost in the Metro tournament but got invited to the NCAA tournament as a #10 seed and made a run all the way to the Elite Eight (most notably upsetting #2 Duke), marking the first appearance for the school in that round since 1952.
+The 1978–79 squad lost in the Metro tournament but was invited to the NCAA tournament as a #10 seed and made a run all the way to the Elite Eight (most notably upsetting #2 Duke), marking the first appearance for the school in that round since 1952.
 They lost to Penn (who as a #9 seed had upset #1 North Carolina on their own surprise run). in a 64-62 nailbiter.
 In 1979, the team joined the Big East Conference, where Carnesecca would coach for the rest of his career.
 They won a share of the regular season title in his first season there.